pmeeny/CI-MS1-RestaurantWebsite/README.md

 ### Feature 7: Awards (awards.html)
 #### Description:
-This page displays the restauarant awards for the years 2020, 2019, 2018, 2017 and a michelin star awards youtube video with a navigation bar as the header and a footer
+This page displays the restaurant awards for the years 2020, 2019, 2018, 2017 in an accordion and a michelin star awards Youtube video with a navigation bar as the header and a footer.
+The accordion used is a bootstrap component.
 #### User Stories:
 - User Story 7.1: As a user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
-- User Story 7.2: As a user I want to view the restaurant michelin star awards youtube video
+- User Story 7.2: As a user I want to view the restaurant michelin star awards Youtube video

 ##  Features Left to Implement
-The following features are outside the scope of this milestone project, but they would provide the user with a moe complete user expereience from the site, and would also drive users to the website.
+The following features are outside the scope of this milestone project, but they would provide the user with a moe complete user experience from the site, and would also drive users to the website.
 - An online table booking feature that has a server side implementation and database to store bookings
-- An online ordering feature, so that users can order onlinem, this would require a server side implementation, database and payment processing to process orders
+- An online ordering feature, so that users can order online, this would require a server side implementation, database and payment processing to process orders
 - Google maps integration - In an earlier version of the website I had used the Google Maps API to add a google map to the footer.
-The performance of the index page in the Google Developer lighthouse analysis tool was less than 70% on a mobile device |
+The performance of the index page in the Google Developer lighthouse analysis tool was less than 70% on a mobile device so I decided to remove the api integration and to just use a map image linked to google maps.
+I also investigated the Google static maps api, but there is a charge to use this API, from what I can see, even for home projects.
+At the time I looked into lazy loading of images and files in a browser to improve mobile performance, hence why I am using the lazy loading javascript code (https://github.com/aFarkas/lazysizes).

 # Technologies Used
 ## Languages